María Guardiola: President of Extremadura

 Guardiola assuming office as President of the Regional Government of Extremadura, in the National Museum of Roman Art in Mérida.

 In the 2023 Extremaduran regional election, the governing Spanish Socialist Workers' Party (PSOE) and the PP drew with 28 seats each, though the former had more votes.
 Guardiola began negotiating with the five deputies of Vox to form a majority government.
 Her actions went against the instructions of Feijóo, who demanded that all assemblies and councils be run by the most voted party, instead of what he called a "pact of losers"; this was in reference to the PSOE forming governments with minor left-wing and nationalist parties.
 Guardiola initially rejected a pact with Vox, due to their positions on gender-related violence, immigration and LGBT rights, and supported standing in a re-run election.
 On 30 June, she formed a pact in which she would be President of the Regional Government of Extremadura and Vox would run the Ministry of Rural Affairs; she was invested on 14 July with the votes of the PP and Vox.
 During the disagreements between the two parties, the PSOE candidate Blanca Martín was re-elected President of the Assembly, the position of speaker.

 In July 2024, Vox's national leader Santiago Abascal announced the withdrawal of his party from PP-led coalitions in five autonomous governments, including Extremadura, due to a dispute about migration.
 In March 2025, the two parties joined together to repeal of the Historical Memory Law as per their 2023 platform, in exchange for Vox's support on tax issues.

 On 27 October 2025, having been unable to pass the new year's budget due to the opposition of Vox and the PSOE, Guardiola dissolved parliament and called a regional election for 21 December.
+The PP gained one seat while the PSOE under new leader Miguel Ángel Gallardo lost ten, making Guardiola's party the largest in the Assembly of Extremadura, but still short of the target of an absolute majority.

+Guardiola's investiture as president failed in March 2026 due to Vox's opposition.
+The following month, the PP and Vox reached an agreement, with which Vox would receive the vice presidency, two ministries and the Senate place designated by the Assembly.